hughker/documentation/README.md

 All of Findify's functionality is exposed via a JSON API.
 Some Beta functionality is only exposed via the API, and you're welcome to try them out:
 * [Demand messaging](search-api/features/demand-messaging.md)

+## 3rd party integrations
+We are always looking for solultions that by integrating into Findify's products, can enrich the shopping experience even further.
+Check which integrations are available, and how to enable them on our 3rd party integrations page.

 ## Contribute

 - Source Code for this documentation: [https://github.com/findify/documentation]()